 Skip to content

-Living in Yerevan
+Living in Yerevan.

 Armenia's capital and overwhelmingly its economic and IT centre: a walkable, café-dense city that has drawn a large post-2022 relocation wave.
 Fast, cheap company/sole-proprietor setup and open banking are the draw; the trade-offs are a hot, dry continental summer, notable winter particulate pollution, and rents that jumped sharply after 2022 before partly stabilising.